rcgsheffield/vscoderemote_bessemer/README.md

-        -u | --username       USERNAME         TUoS username for SSH connection to Stanage -n | --numcores       NUM_CPU          Number of CPU cores to be used on the cluster -W | --runtime        RUN_TIME         Run time limit for the code-server in hours and minutes HH:MM -m | --memory         MEM_PER_NODE     Memory limit in GB per node.
+        -u | --username       USERNAME         TUoS username for SSH connection to Stanage -n | --numcores       NUM_CPU          Number of CPU cores to be used on the cluster -W | --runtime        RUN_TIME         Run time limit for the code-server in hours and minutes HH:MM:SS -m | --memory         MEM_PER_NODE     Memory limit in GB per node.
 (RAM) Ex.
 4 cores *4G = 16

 Optional arguments: